 Everything on the web can be edited in real-time.
-These days, most people understand the concept of “photoshopped” images (aka. edited, or enhanced images), but in 2019 you need to be aware that images on the web can also be “DevTooled.”
+These days, most people understand the concept of “photoshopped” images (aka. edited, or enhanced images), but today you need to be aware that images on the web can also be “DevTooled.”

 What are DevTools?